zx80live/gofp/README.md

 [🠕](#future0)

 #### Future.FlatMap.NON-blocking composition
 `FlatMap` allows to compose two async calculations (which are presented as two futures) in the non-blocking manner.
 In other words, the resulting future will be result of parallel calculations of two futures.
+So the both futures should be defined before than they will be composed via `FlatMap`.
+In this case they will be executed parallely.
 This example uses `Future.Result` invocation which is described in [Future.Result](#futureresult) section.

 ```go